cityofaustin/Residential-Permitting/_projects/deck/consult.md

 ## 3. Draw a few simple sketches of your deck and property.

-Sketches give reviewers a clear picture of your project and help them determine whether or not you can move forward as planned.
-Please bring two simple sketches to your consultation.
-These sketches don’t have to be perfect drawings, but they should give the reviewer enough information so they can tell:
+Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
+Please bring two simple sketches of the floor plan and plot plan to your consultation.
+These sketches don’t have to perfect drawings, but they should give the reviewer enough information so they can see the following:

 ### a.
 Where will the deck be on your property?